hyunseo6579/Talk-to-Maru/README.md

-# Mari
+# Talk to Maru

 (Mari is a first repository made on my github and was made without knowledge of definition of 'repositry'.
  Hence nothing meaningful to the name of repository)

 Game Description: